Presidential and Parliamentary Systems of Government

 Excessive Bureaucratic Control

-Civil servants have significant influence.
-They guide the ministers on various issues and are not liable to the legislature.
+Civil servants wield considerable power.
+They advise the ministers on several matters and are not accountable to the legislature.

 Difference Between Presidential and Parliamentary Form of Government